 SECTION 1.
 Approval of cities over 50,000 in population.
-Section 1 indicates that, per RCW 84.52.069, approval to place this countywide EMS levy proposal on the November 4, 2025, ballot will be obtained from the legislative authority of a majority of at least three-fourths of cities over 50,000 in population.
+Per RCW 84.52.069, approval to place this countywide EMS levy proposal on the November 4, 2025, ballot will be obtained from the legislative authority of a majority of at least three-fourths of cities over 50,000 in population.
+As of June 3, 2025, nine of the 11 cities with populations over 50,000 have approved resolutions endorsing placing the levy on the ballot.
+This meets the 75 percent threshold.